🧬

 • They are known for their 'soft mouth,' making them excellent retrievers that do not damage game.

-• Unlike many other pointers, they are known to be very quiet in the house, rarely barking without cause.
+• Unlike many other pointing breeds, they are remarkably quiet in the kennel.

 Frequently Asked Questions